Jazys/OpenMVPBox/README.md

     ./installManager.sh  (configure domaine name, login and password)

 Use all script that you want in each directory.
-* install.sh means your installation w
+* install.sh means you install with local docker-compose (use port and public ip)
 * install-with-traefik.sh means that you need to use the stack with traefik and domain name

-## Stack available
+## Stack can be deploy easily

 - [x] NAN Stack for n8n, Appmith and NocoDB service ( use script ./installNANStack.sh in OpenMVPBox directory)
 - [x] E2E Stack, a stack for writting and running test for WebAPP ( use script xxxx in OpenMVPBox directory)
-- [] NAP Stack for n8n, Appmith and Parse Server service ( use script xxxx in OpenMVPBox directory)
+- [ ] NAP Stack for n8n, Appmith and Parse Server service ( use script xxxx in OpenMVPBox directory)
-- [] S2S Stack for Silex and Strapi service ( use script xxxx in OpenMVPBox directory)
+- [ ] S2S Stack for Silex and Strapi service ( use script xxxx in OpenMVPBox directory)
-- [] NAC Stack for n8n, Appsmith and CarboneJS ( use script xxxx in OpenMVPBox directory)
+- [ ] NAC Stack for n8n, Appsmith and CarboneJS ( use script xxxx in OpenMVPBox directory)
-- [] PG Stack for Penpot and Grav service ( use script xxxx in OpenMVPBox directory)
+- [ ] PG Stack for Penpot and Grav service ( use script xxxx in OpenMVPBox directory)